Millard Fillmore: Remarriage, later life, and death

 Fillmore considered his political career to have ended with his defeat in 1856.
 He again felt inhibited from returning to the practice of law.
-However, his financial worries were removed on February 10, 1858, when he married Caroline McIntosh, a well-to-do widow.
+His financial worries ended, though, on February 10, 1858, when he married Caroline McIntosh, a well-to-do widow.
 Their combined wealth allowed them to purchase a large house on Niagara Square in Buffalo, where they lived for the remainder of his life.
 There, the Fillmores devoted themselves to entertaining and philanthropy.
 According to the historian Smith, "They generously supported almost every conceivable cause."
 Among these were the Buffalo General Hospital, which he helped found.

-In the 1860 presidential election Fillmore voted for Senator Douglas, the nominee of the northern Democrats.
-After the vote, in which the Republican candidate, former Illinois Representative Abraham Lincoln, was elected, many sought out Fillmore's views, but he refused to take any part in the secession crisis that followed since he felt that he lacked influence.
-He decried Buchanan's inaction as states left the Union and wrote that although the federal government could not coerce a state, those advocating secession should simply be regarded as traitors.
-When Lincoln came to Buffalo en route to his inauguration, Fillmore led the committee selected to receive the president-elect, hosted him at his mansion, and took him to church.

-Once war came, Fillmore supported Lincoln in his efforts to preserve the Union.
-Fillmore commanded the Union Continentals, a corps of home guards of males over the age of 45 from Upstate New York.
-The Continentals trained to defend the Buffalo area in the event of a Confederate attack.
+In the 1860 presidential election Fillmore voted for Senator Douglas, one of the Democratic nominees.
+After the vote, in which the Republican nominee, former Illinois Representative Abraham Lincoln, was elected, many sought out Fillmore's views, but he refused to take part in the secession crisis that followed, feeling that he lacked influence.
+He decried Buchanan's inaction as states left the Union and wrote that although the federal government could not coerce a state, those advocating secession should be regarded as traitors.
+When Lincoln came to Buffalo en route to his inauguration, Fillmore led the committee selected to receive him, hosted him at his mansion, and took him to church.
+Once the Civil War began, Fillmore supported Lincoln's efforts to preserve the Union.
+He commanded the Union Continentals, a corps of home guards of men over 45 from upstate New York.
+The Continentals trained to defend the Buffalo area in the event of a Confederate attack from Canada.
 They performed military drills and ceremonial functions at parades, funerals, and other events.
 The Union Continentals guarded Lincoln's funeral train in Buffalo.
 They continued operations after the war, and Fillmore remained active with them almost until his death.